-• Chengdu, Sichuan Province
+Chengdu, Sichuan Province

 Chengdu Xinyuan Splendid Phase II.
 Chengdu Xinyuan Splendid Phase II is located on Donghong Road of Jinjiang District in Chengdu, and is currently under planning.
-We expect to commence construction of this project in September 2008, to start pre-sales in April 2009 and to complete this project by August 2010.
+Commencement of construction is not expected to take place until 2010.
 This project will cover an aggregate site area of 30,497 square meters, and is expected to have a total GFA of 219,481 square meters and consist of 2,782 units upon completion.
-However, due to the major earthquake and aftershocks in Sichuan province in May 2008, we may experience a slowdown in construction schedules and delay in pre-sale activities.